 We may have mentioned it before, but there is a lot of capital flowing into private equity.

 This chimes with what we hear from other investors and GPs: the number of funds in market and the compressed fundraising timelines are making it tricky to do anything but re-up with existing relationships.
-No wonder some LPs are frustrated by GP-led restructuring proposals that add to their workload.

-To put it another way, if you were a fan of Warburg Pincus 10 years ago, you could be re-upping with a flagship fund every two to three years.
+For example, if you were a fan of Warburg Pincus 10 years ago, you could be re-upping with a flagship fund every two to three years.
 If you are a fan of the firm today, you could be committing to a China fund, a financial services sector fund, an energy fund and a flagship fund.

 As institutions up their allocations to private equity — and research tells us this what will continue to happen — they should think hard about how they allocate resources, as well as capital, to generate the best returns.